 “The faith is not limited to the little ones,” Pope Benedict XVI had also said.
 The message he stated, “illuminates this history,” a history for the whole world and all epochs of history.

 Author De Carli also reiterated, as found in this book, what Pope Benedict stated, that the Third Secret is not limited to “the past”.

 Author Giuseppe De Carli

-Then on May 13, 2010, Pope Benedict before an audience of 500,000 people in Fatima stated, “One would be deceiving himself who thinks that the prophetic mission of Fatima is concluded.”
+Following this, Pope Benedict made another intense exclamation, when before an audience of 500,000 people in Fatima, he stated, “One would be deceiving himself who thinks that the prophetic mission of Fatima is concluded.”
 He said this during a most solemn occasion, during the homily of the Mass at the Fatima Shrine.

 Rev. Enzo Bianchi

-About 6 years ago, something unusual took place that leaves one to wonder what is going on.
-Pope Francis I named an anti-Fatima heretic monk Enzo Bianchi as Consultor of the Pontifical Council for the Promotion of Christian Unity in July of 2013.
-Bianchi thinks the Mother of Jesus is “not a suitable model for the promotion of women in the Church.”
+Now, for two tidbits of disconcerting information regarding the importance of Fatima.
+About 8 years ago, something unusual took place that leaves one to wonder what is going on.
+Pope Francis named an anti-Fatima heretic monk Enzo Bianchi as Consultor of the Pontifical Council for the Promotion of Christian Unity in July of 2014.
+Bianchi (above) thinks the Mother of Jesus is “not a suitable model for the promotion of women in the Church.”
 He twists the importance of Our Lady as a “stupid idea.”
-And, he pronounced Our Lady of Fatima’s apparitions a “swindle” in the sense that a God “who talks about the persecuted Christians, but forgets the six million Jews annihilated in Germany (during WW II) is not a credible God.”
+And, he pronounced Our Lady of Fatima’s apparitions a “swindle” to again use his words, in the sense that a God “who talks about the persecuted Christians, but forgets the six million Jews annihilated in Germany (during WW II) is not a credible God.”
 He denounced Fatima as an expression of “a God of Catholic racism”.